-Use with Clean Slate to clear all user activity on the network
+Use with Clean Slate to clear all user activity

 When used with award-winning Clean Slate, all traces of user activity (cookies, history, mischief) are thoroughly cleared at the end of each session providing a clean computer for the next user.